 - If you must travel, you should prepare for:

-- Planning for the impact of being away from your home for an extended period of time if you are required to isolate in-place
+- Planning for the impact of being away from your home for an extended period of time if you are required to isolate or quarantine in-place.

 Considerations for all travelers